Labyrinthia - Fun, Play and Learning

 In the 3D-Maze you can test and challenge your sense of orientation.
 The maze is completely renovated, and with new pathways.
 Download the free Labyrinthia App and scan the 8 QR codes in the 3D-Maze.
 Then you can download a certificate to your cell phone, so you can prove you've solved it.

 You can also enjoy the sight and the scent of the hundreds of beautiful roses in the water maze (and perhaps become a bit wet!).
-If you download our free App, you can control the water gates in the water maze from your smartphone.
+If you download the free App, you can control the water gates in the water maze from your smartphone.

 In the Dog Maze you can test the sense of orientation and sense of smell of your dog – and there is even a “doggy pub” for the four-legged.